Usaid136/IT-Ticketing/README.md

----

 # 🧾 Smart Helpdesk – IT Ticket Management System

 **Smart Helpdesk** is a fully functional **web-based IT support ticket management system** built with **PHP**, **MySQL**, and **Bootstrap**.
-It enables users to **create, manage, and track support tickets** within an organization, helping IT departments or small businesses streamline issue resolution and improve workflow efficiency.

 ---